mattiassamskar/RandomWallpaper/README.md

 # RandomWallpaper
-Get a new Windows wallpaper every time you login!
+Get a new Windows background wallpaper every time you login!